Code-Institute-Submissions/QuelleQim-fancy_plants_MayResub/README.md

 ### Acknowledgements
-This project recived visuall and structual inspiration from these webpages:
+This project recived visual and structual inspiration from these webpages:

 - [Grönväxtriket](https://gronvaxtriket.se/)
 - [The Sill](https://www.thesill.com/)